Here's how to increase your chances of motherhood after age 35

 - Track ovulation.
 Understanding that when you ovulate increases your chances of conceiving.
 Ovulation trackers can help you figure out when you’re most fertile each cycle, giving you the best chance of getting pregnant naturally.

-“Your doctor will discuss, based on your own cycles, your most fertile time each month and may recommend using an ovulation tracker because the longer you leave it to chance when you’re over 35 or 40, the fewer viable eggs you have,” said Dr. Gell.
+“Your doctor will discuss, based on your own cycles, your most fertile time each month and may recommend using an ovulation tracker because the longer you leave it to chance when you’re over 35 or 40, the fewer viable eggs you have,” explains Dr. Gell.

 If you’re able to conceive naturally, be sure to attend all doctor appointments during the first eight weeks.
 These early appointments will allow your doctor to monitor your health and the baby’s health and increase your chances of a healthy pregnancy.